Downham Market: Governance

 For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
 The Norfolk County Council electoral division of Downham Market covers a lesser area than that of the parish; the population of this division taken at the 2011 Census was 7,988.
 In February 2022, eight town councillors, including the mayor Jenny Groom, resigned over claims of bullying.
 The town is part of South West Norfolk parliamentary constituency.

 Economy

 Historically, Downham Market was an important market centre for the surrounding agricultural area.
 It incorporated a famous horse fair and weekly livestock and butter markets.
 There were several maltings in the town supplying the brewing trade in the town at a time when beer was often safer to drink than well water.

 Before the arrival of the railway in 1846, the riverside was largely agricultural with warehousing for river transport centred on the Great Ouse at Downham West.
 With the coming of the railway, there was a rapid industrial and residential development into Downham Market.

 Jacob Mason Bird built his steam mill by the railway.
 The mill, now run by Heygates, is still known as Bird’s Mill.
 Other industries grew too as the railway became the focus for warehousing, the loading of cattle and products, and the building of railway housing.

-Today, Downham Market has seen rapid residential development and has become a popular commuter town for Cambridge.
-The town still hosts a market on Fridays and Saturdays.
-She would shop there during her visits to the Sandringham Estate.